You are listening to the Sean Hannity Radio Show Podcast.

 I don't know the number, but it's a lot.

-Put in place a tax code that's conducive to that, don't overregulate our economy, all those things we talked about that just make good common sense.
+All those things we talked about that just make good common sense.

-And again, that that President Trump campaigned on, those are the things that got to get done this fall.
+Those are the things that got to get done this fall.

-But I think that the key focus is the tax reform element, probably probably more than any of the others.
+But I think that the key focus is the tax reform element, probably more than any of the others.

-They're gonna invest it.
+They're going to invest it.

-And if this is the country to invest in, because we have the the we've gotten rid of all these burdensome regulations with the which the president did, getting rid of the Obama era regulations.
+And if this is the country to invest in, because we've gotten rid of all these burdensome regulations, which the president did, getting rid of the Obama-era regulations, I mean, we see the benefits without even getting the cuts in and getting the money in the coffers.

 You know, there were two stories out in the last two days.